 - Ask the patient's nurse if it is OK to bring plants or flowers to a patient’s room.
 In some cases, they can increase the risk for infection for patients.

-- Visitors may be asked to leave the hospital if they become disruptive or interfere with the comfort or care of patients, other visitors or staff.
+- In order to maintain a healing environment, visitors will be asked to leave the premises if they become disruptive or interfere with the general comfort and care of other patients, visitors or staff.

-- Alcohol is not allowed on the GMC campus.
+- Alcohol is not allowed on the GSACH campus.

 Children's Miracle Network

 At Geisinger, miracles happen every day.
-The Children's Miracle Network at Geisinger helps to provide the innovative and compassionate care we are known for, and raises funds to provide equipment, programs and services for children at Geisinger Janet Weis Children's Hospital in Danville, as well as pediatric services throughout the Geisinger Health System.
-Geisinger Janet Weis Children's Hospital is part of the GMC campus.
+The Children's Miracle Network at Geisinger helps to provide the innovative and compassionate care we are known for, and raises funds to provide equipment, programs and services for children at Geisinger Janet Weis Children's Hospital in Danville, as well as pediatric services throughout Geisinger.

 Geisinger PrayerNet is a website offering patients and their families comfort, support and prayer from a network of volunteers around the world.
 With PrayerNet, it’s easy to request prayer, share your prayer requests with loved ones around the world, or pray for others.
 The site is free to use, nondenominational and respectful of patient and family privacy.

 Geisinger cares about your health and the health of our employees.
-The entire Geisinger Medical Center campus is a tobacco-free environment.
+The entire Geisinger Shamokin Area Community Hospital campus is a tobacco-free environment.